bluesat-archive/ADCS/README.md

-# MagneticDetumblerDemo
+# ADCS
-Code for the Magnetic Detumbler Demo
+Code for the BLUEsat ADCS Project